 - 1. Men are to wear shirts, long pants and closed toe shoes.
 No jeans, shorts, T-shirts or sweat suits may be worn. - 2.
 Women are to wear dress slacks or skirts, blouses and closed toe shoes.
-Jeans, shorts, miniskirts, form fitting pants, leggings, sheer blouses, tank tops, halter tops and sweat suits are not acceptable. - 3.
+Jeans, shorts, miniskirts, form fitting pants, leggings, sheer blouses, tank tops, halter tops and sweat suits are not acceptable.
+Skirt/dress hem must be longer than the lab coat. - 3.
 The lab coat may also be worn with the student uniform.